 All these aspects of the struggle are reflected in our lives as believers.
 The struggle in the wilderness is that of daily life.
 In this we may have to deal with struggles that we have to avoid, but sometimes take on voluntarily and a kind of struggle that we cannot avoid.

 For example, if we first join the world and then try to get rid of it, or read books and watch films that capture our thoughts and feelings, we have to struggle to get rid of it and be freed from it.
 We could have avoided that battle by keeping ourselves separated from the world.
-In order to avoid this battle, the Lord Jesus teaches us to pray: “Do not lead us into temptation” (Mt 6:13).
+In order to avoid this battle, the Lord Jesus teaches us to pray: “Do not lead us into temptation” (Mt 6:13a).

 There is also a kind of struggle that we cannot always avoid, for example when we do our work.
 Then we come into contact with things that can give rise to conflict, for example a question to participate in something that you, as a Christian, know that you cannot participate in.
 We often notice that the enemy attacks us on our weak spot.
 We see that enemy represented in Amalek (Deu 25:17-18; Exo 17:8-13).

 The Israelites must consciously seek out and engage in the struggle in the land.
-We read about this in the book Joshua.
+We read about this in the book of Joshua.
 For us, this battle speaks of conquering the values of Scripture in connection with the spiritual blessings in the heavenly places, which we find above all in the letter to the Ephesians.
 We must also defend these blessings and not allow them to be robbed from us.
 For this God gives us His armor (Eph 6:10-18).

 Numbers describes the walk and service of the people of God during their journey through the wilderness.
 In Exodus, we read about the beginning of the people who travel through the wilderness here.
 In Exodus 15-18 we also have a part of the wilderness journey.
-There is still everything under grace.
+There everything is still under grace.
 After the law is giving at Mount Sinai the relationship between God and the people changes (Exodus 19-20).
 In Numbers we see how God immediately punishes when the people transgress and fail, because now the law is the foundation of God’s dealings with them.
 In this book, the enemy is not so much the personal enemy, but rather the influences that causes murmuring and revolt, for example.
 Evil does not penetrate, but breaks out.

 The journey through the wilderness is a history of failure.
 Instead of a rapid advance to Canaan in the “eleven days’ [journey]” it takes (Deu 1:2), it takes them forty years.
 This book teaches us the lesson of the believer’s trial, in which his failure becomes clear and in which it also becomes clear how much he depends on the grace of God.
 The grace of God does not fail.